"A high-stakes legal thriller exploring the moral cost of a perfect defense."

 The narrative was structured specifically to explore the personal and professional fallout of a single high-stakes case, leaving no room for a continuation.
 Because the story concludes with a definitive resolution to the protagonist's legal and ethical dilemma, the creators ensured the project remained a self-contained piece of television history.

-Fans of The Escape Artist will love The Fall’s intense, high-stakes psychological cat-and-mouse game.
+Fans of *The Escape Artist* will love the intense, claustrophobic psychological tension of these interrogations.